Nikobeast/Linux-Mandatory-assignement2/README.md

   This returns: name, state and IP

-  This is done to control if contrainer is running or stopped and if static IP is working as inteded
+  This is done to check if contrainer is running or stopped and if static IP is working as inteded

 sysctl net.ipv4.ip_forward=1 (This need to be set to 1, to enable forwarding of ip from PI to container)

-(Rerouting from PI's port 80 to C1:8000)
+(Rerouting from PI's port 80 to C1:80)

 iptables -t nat -A PREROUTING -i wlan0 -p tcp --dport 80 -j DNAT --to-destination 10.0.3.11:8000